 The airline has invested in the latest technology to enable it to operate evening flights in Queenstown under CAA requirements with Runway Overrun Protection System (ROPS) technology fitted onboard.
 This additional technology complements the existing Head Up Display already fitted onboard our A320 aircraft.

-View Air New Zealand's full schedule from 3 July 2016.
 The schedule will allow new and increased same day connections, as well as reduced connection times both to and from destinations across Air New Zealand’s network – including Australia.
 The schedule will also see the airline grow capacity between Auckland and Queenstown by 15 percent in FY17 with an additional 100,000 seats.